Our theory is this:

 We do a mass refresh annually and updates on an ad hoc basis as new information is disclosed – this may mean brands are added or removed from our site.
 We also constantly review and refine our appraisal system to ensure it’s as fair and as objective as possible.

 How we’re funded

 It’s completely free for you to use our site.
-It’s also free for any brand to be listed on our site.
-But to grow and support pioneering, sustainable brands we need funding.
+We also list a lot of brands for free on our site.
+But, to grow and support pioneering, sustainable brands we need funding.

 We have two options:

 - Advertising, perhaps from brands who are just OK but have cash to burn

 - To partner with the brands we love anyway

 We currently choose option two.
 Does that make us biased?
 Absolutely not.